totto/DogPopulationService/README.md

 * A Service using Neo4J to build a graph with relationships between dogs.
 * Provides REST endpoints for
-** Importing dogs to build the graph
+   * Importing dogs to build the graph
-** Dog pedigree
+   * Dog pedigree
-** Breed dashboard data (Inbreeding, pedigree completeness and litter size) ** HD Index data file generation to run with Per Madsen HD Index Algorithm ** Data inconsistencies
+   * Breed dashboard data (Inbreeding, pedigree completeness and litter size)
+   * HD Index data file generation to run with Per Madsen HD Index Algorithm
+   * Data inconsistencies

 Memory/Storage/Persistence
 -------
-Using Neo4J and bla bla bla - <todo Kim: Fill in the blanks>
+Using Neo4J and bla bla bla
+Todo Kim: Fill in the blanks

 REST API
 --------